-For me, the very first time I cast this amazing lure into that shimmering sea, I had this strange instantaneous feeling that I was going to get a take straight away.
+For me, the very first time I cast this great lure into that shimmering sea, I had this strange instantaneous feeling that I was going to get a take straight away.

-Yes, the Zonk is a killer of a lure and with very limited opportunity to use them it’s still always in my lure box.
+Yes, the Zonk is a killer of a lure, and with minimal opportunity to use them, it’s still always in my lure box.
 So the answer is yes, in my opinion, it is the best lure out there (in the right conditions).

 The first time I caught with the Zonk was off the East side of Ramsgate, fishing the tide down from high off an old slipway.
-That’s the one and only time I’d fished that venue but caught two bass that day so a good day.
+That’s the only time I’d fished that venue, but I caught two bass that day, so a good day.

 What makes the Megabass Zonk Such a good Lure?

 What is so impressive about the Zonk is the rod tremor when you are retrieving it back in.
 You can feel that juddering feeling right through the rod.
 It’s almost like you know you’re going to get a take.
 I have not noticed this as much with any other lure.